-Every spring renews the age-old debate as to whether or not the Vezina Trophy and the other major NHL awards should be renamed.
+Every year renews the age-old debate as to whether or not the Georges Vezina Trophy and the other major NHL awards should be renamed.
 The argument (as it appears in examples in each one of these examples) usually goes that the names of bygone hockey legends (often men such as Frank Calder and Conn Smythe who laid the foundations for hockey becoming a major sport in North America) have faded from the memory of today’s players and fans.
 We should, the argument concludes, rename the NHL’s annual honours after more recent stars such as Gordie Howe, Bobby Orr, and Wayne Gretzky.

 I don’t believe in tradition for tradition’s sake, so I’m not staunchly opposed to renaming some awards.
 I am, however, against renaming or retiring the Vezina Trophy because it’s namesake, Georges Vezina (1887-1926), is simply too great of a figure from hockey’s early history to relinquish.
 If the memory of this legendary goalie has receded from the collective psyche of hockey fans, then it’s our fault for not appreciating his indisputable awesomeness.

 Here’s a brief list of reasons why Vezina is worth remembering.